|Nutrition Facts (per serving)|

 |Dietary Fiber 1g||4%|

 |Vitamin C 8mg||42%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Jennie Schacht, the author of "Farmers' Markets Desserts" (Chronicle Books, 2010) and "I Scream Sandwich: Inspired Recipes for the Ultimate Frozen Treat" (Stewart, Tabori and Chang, 2013) updated this Chilled Jewish Plum Soup Recipe from her father's childhood, which was probably served as a starter course or dessert.
+Jennie Schacht, the author of "Farmers' Market Desserts" (Chronicle Books, 2010) and "I Scream Sandwich!: Inspired Recipes for the Ultimate Frozen Treat" (Stewart, Tabori & Chang, 2013) updated this Chilled Jewish Plum Soup Recipe from her father's childhood, which was probably served as a starter course or dessert.

 I couldn't find a reference to pomella in Yiddish and neither could the author, but it's very typical for a dish to be called by a nickname or diminutive among families.
-My best guess is that it is a hybrid of the German pflaume for "plum" and "ela" which is added to many Yiddish words to denote small -- probably a reference to the type of plum used.<br/>Schacht further states, "Use flavorful, dark flesh plum varieties, such as Santa Rosa.
-This soup is a great way to use up plums that have gone a little too ripe."
+My best guess is that it is a hybrid of the German pflaume for "plum" and "ela," which is added to many Yiddish words to denote small—probably a reference to the type of plum used.

 I think Damson plums, with their sweet-tart flavor and so common in Eastern Europe, would also be great in this soup.